-- Analysis of a sample of transactions comprising the portfolio analysed collectively, on a given reference date; - The development of the selected sample is monitored for a period of 12 months; - Subsequently, the evidence resulting from this development is compared with the assumptions used in the model for calculating impairment losses, namely with regard to risk factors.
+• Analysis of a sample of transactions comprising the portfolio analysed collec-

+• The development of the selected sample is monitored for a period of 12 months;

+• Subsequently, the evidence resulting from this development is compared with the assumptions used in the model for calculating impairment losses, namely

 The PD back-testing methodology aims to assess the difference between the observed PD and the estimated PD (resulting from the calculation process).
-As the parameter to be applied in the impairment calculation process was estimated based on historical data it is fundamental to ensure that the difference between them is not significant, therefore the observed PD is calculated for each time period and based on the estimated PD.
+As the parameter to be applied in the impairment calculation process was estimated based on historical data it is fundamental to ensure that the difference between them is not significant, therefore the observed PD is calculated for each period and based on the estimated PD.